Spockgaard/Spockgaard/README.md

 - 👋 Hi, I’m @Spockgaard
 - ✨ I have a degree in Physics
-- 🌱 and am currently learning Data Science
+- 🌱 and I am currently learning Data Science